joshua3D/WorldSharp/README.md

 ### **An Example [SadConsole](https://sadconsole.com/) project**

-This will be used to demonstrate how the framework might be used in a game.
+This will be used to demonstrate how the framework might be used in a game